UniMath/agda-unimath/src/metric-spaces/metric-space-of-rational-numbers-with-open-neighborhoods.lagda.md

 distance between `x` and `y` are strict upper bounds of both `y - x` and `x - y`.
 This is a [metric structure](metric-spaces.metric-structures.md) on `ℚ` that defines the
-{{#concept "standard metric space of rational numbers with open neighbourhoods" Agda=metric-space-le-ℚ}}.
+{{#concept "standard metric space of rational numbers with open neighborhoods" Agda=metric-space-le-ℚ}}.

 ## Definitions

-### The standard premetric on the rational numbers with open neighbourhoods
+### The standard premetric on the rational numbers with open neighborhoods

 ```agda
 premetric-le-ℚ : Premetric lzero ℚ